Property option agreements

 Property option agreements give buyers the right to buy or sell a property at an agreed price in the future, which can help investors manage their tax liabilities.

-How do they work?
+How do property option agreements work?

 The agreement between the vendor and developer is secured with the payment of an option fee to the vendor.
 After this, a developer is granted a certain amount of time to improve the value of the land by obtaining a Development Approval (DA) from the local council.

-Once the DA is in place, the value of the property is likely to appreciate which will be reflected in the premium that the developer will offer you.
+Once the DA is in place, the value of the property is likely to appreciate, which will be reflected in the premium that the developer will offer you.
 The property is then sold in accordance with the original agreement, and construction can begin.

-What are the different types of options?
+What are the different types of option agreements?

 - Call option agreement: A call option gives one party the right to buy something at a future point in time at a predetermined price.